 Learn how to use builds and streams to manage the Designer application development workflow.

 Designer uses a stream-based workflow for developing applications.
-In this type of model, an application consists of multiple work streams, each of which represents a different stage in the life cycle of the application.
-There are four streams you can use: DEV (development), QA (Quality Assurance), UAT (User Accessibility Testing), and LIVE (production stream).
-For more information, see application streams.
+In this type of model, an application consists of multiple work streams, each of which represents a different stage in the life cycle of the application:

-When you want to freeze the current state of the application code, you can generate a build and assign it to a stream.
+When you want to freeze the current state of the application code, you can generate an application build and assign it to a stream.
 The build can then be promoted to the QA and UAT streams until you are ready to assign the build to LIVE and run it in the production environment.
-For more information, see application builds.

 This video shows the workflow in action:

 You can view and manage the streams of an application from the application properties: